NoahSoto/discord-executive-order-tracker/README.md

 # Golang Presidential-Action Tracker

-This bot will track the 10 latest presidential actions listed on [whitehouse.gov](https://www.whitehouse.gov/)
+This bot will track the latest 10 presidential actions listed on [whitehouse.gov](https://www.whitehouse.gov/).

 # Install